That-Cool-Coder/is-it-rick/README.md

 #### create_user.py

-Create a new admin user and add it to the database.
+Create a new user and add it to the database.

 ## Local configuration